 My name is Esther Hizsa and I live in Burnaby, B.C. with my husband, Fred.
 We have two grown children: Rudy (married to Corinne) and Heidi (married to Jeremy) and two grandchildren, Hadrian and Hannah.

 I work as a spiritual director and writer.
 I was trained as spiritual director (SoulStream) 2007-2010.
 In 2013 I was trained to give the Ignatian Spiritual Exercises and am a member of the Jesuit Spirituality Apostolate of Vancouver (fancy name for a group of us who have been trained to give the Spiritual Exercises).
 I am also a facilitator in SoulStream’s spiritual formation course Living from the Heart (Lower Mainland).
 I facilitate retreats and preach occasionally.
-My first book, Stories of an Everyday Pilgrim, is now available.
+I published my first book, Stories of an Everyday Pilgrim, in 2015 and my second one, Seed Cracked Open: Stories of an Everyday Pilgrim, Volume 2 in 2019.
 See also Published Works.

 Here’s a link to a video I did for Living from the Heart about Prayer

 From 2006 to 2014, I worked part-time as the associate pastor of New Life Community Church.
 I oversaw local outreach, helped new people get connected, led a contemplative group that meets weekly, preached occasionally, and organized arts collective gatherings and our annual arts worship service.
 It was a princess job because I got to do what I enjoyed.
 But God called me to be less busy so I left that job December 31, 2014.
 We now attend St.Stephen the Martyr Anglican Church.